anicanor/p04-Capstone/README.md

 #Input/Output
 [main.cpp lines 30-81]
->I feel like I provided ample interation between the user and the program.
+>I feel like I provided ample interaction between the user and the program.
->In addition, I tried to make the user's intended interaction with the program as clear as possible.
+>In addition, I tried to make the user's intended interactions with the program as clear as possible.

 ##Control Flow
 [main.cpp lines 104-124]